Francis Englefield: Exile

 He was an ardent supporter of the Marian persecutions, was present at Hooper's trial, sought Ascham's ruin, and naturally lost his office and his seat on the privy council at Elizabeth's succession.
-He retired to the continent of Europe before May 1559, and lived in exile for the remainder of his life.
+He retired to the continent of Europe before May 1559, was outlawed in 1564, and lived in exile for the remainder of his life.

-Englefleld lived first at Rome, then in the Low Countries, and finally at Valladolid.
+Englefield lived first at Rome, then in the Low Countries, and finally at Valladolid.
 He was blind for the last twenty years of his life, and received a pension of six hundred crowns from Philip.
-He had been outlawed in 1564 and his estates sequestered, but his correspondence with the pope and the King of Spain on behalf of Mary Queen of Scots brought an act of attainder against Englefield in 1585.
+He had been outlawed in 1564 and his estates sequestered, but his correspondence with the pope and the King of Spain on behalf of Mary, Queen of Scots brought an Act of Attainder against Englefield in 1585.
 Even then some legal difficulties stood in the way of their appropriation by the crown, for Englefield, obviously with an eye to this contingency, had conditionally settled them on his nephew, Francis Englefield (c.
 1561 – 26 October 1631).
-The long arguments on the point are given in Cokes Reports, and a further Act of Parliament was passed in 1592 confirming the forfeiture to the crown (35 Eliz.
-I. c.
+The long arguments on the point are given in Coke's Reports, and a further Act of Parliament was passed in 1592 confirming the forfeiture to the Crown (35 Eliz.
+1. c.
 5).
 The nephew, however, eventually recovered some of the family estates, and was created a baronet in 1612.
 His uncle was alive in September 1596, but apparently died at Valladolid about the end of that year.
 His tomb there used to be shown to visitors as that of an eminent man.

 Englefield's nephew, namesake and heir, Sir Francis Englefield (c.
 1561 – 26 October 1631), 1st Baronet Englefield, married Jane Browne, the daughter of Anthony Browne (22 July 1552 – 29 June 1592), and Mary Dormer, the daughter of Sir William Dormer (died 1575).
 Jane Browne was the niece of Mary Wriothesley, Countess of Southampton (22 July 1552 – 4 November 1607), and the granddaughter of Anthony Browne, 1st Viscount Montague (died 19 October 1592) by his first wife, Jane Radcliffe.